hfoley/lakehouse/00 PreReqs/readme.md

 5. Type the command:  dir and hit enter.  you should see at least one folder called clouddrive.
 6. Navigate to it by typing the command:  cd cl*
 7. Let's navigate to the fileshare via the Azure portal or Azure Storage Explorer.
 We'll create a folder within the fileshare listed in #4.
-You'll see a folder called ".cloudconsole" already for system use.
+You'll see a folder called ".cloudconsole" already that is for system use.
 8. Create a folder called lakehouse.
 9. Verify doing dir within Azure Cloud Shell that you can now see lakehouse folder.
 Navigate to that folder by typing: "cd la*".
 If you need to navigate back up you can do that by typing cd..

 ### Step 3 - Download all the files ###
-All the files we'll use for the workshop are located in this location in the repo.
-Download all these files to a location on your machine locally.
+All the files we'll use for the workshop are located in this location in this repository.
+You'll need to navigate back up to the lakehouse level in order to download the zip file due to how github works.
+Download the zip file to a location on your machine locally.
+You can delete all the files and folder except those in scripts in you'd like.

 [Full Scripts](https://github.com/hfoley/lakehouse/tree/main/scripts)